V-MalM/What-s-the-weather-like/README.md

   * Dropped any rows that didn't contain all three conditions.
 We want to be sure the weather is ideal.

-* Using Google Places API to fetched the first hotel for each city located within 5000 meters of search coordinates.
+* Using Google Places API to fetch the first hotel for each city located within 5000 meters of search coordinates.

 * Plotted the hotels on top of the humidity heatmap with each pin containing the **Hotel Name**, **City**, and **Country**.